dmitrymatio/setupReactDocs/docs/Installation.md

 At this point, you should have an empty folder called "createReactApp"

 ![screenshot one](./img/1.png)

 ## Step 2 - create **package.json** file

-We have to initilize npm by running the following code in yoour terminal.
+We have to initialize npm by running the following code in your terminal.
 This will create the **package.json** file.

 In your "Terminal:"